LenaWil/FreeDOS/install/trunk/doc/readme.txt

 pretty much anything: commercial distributors may even use it as an installer for their own software.

-For installation instructions, see the INSTALL file.
+For compile instructions, see the INSTALL.TXT file.

+The Install program assumes Info-Zip's UNZIP.EXE.
+The compile process will create one for you, but you can substitute any compatible UNZIP.

 Before running INSTALL.EXE please correctly set the following enviroment variables: